aws-samples/keycloak-on-aws/docs/en/implementation-guide/deployment.md

 ## Step 5.
 Browser the Keycloak web console

-1. Open the [AWS Secrets Manager][AWS Secrets Manager console] console.
+1. Log in to the [AWS Secrets Manager][AWS Secrets Manager console] console.

 2. From the top navigation bar, select the **Region** where your keycloak deployed.